rodigu/crypto-graph-triplets/README.md

 - [ ] analyze what triplets look like
 - [ ] also register all exchange rates

+- [ ] check history of top ones
+- [ ] check how long triplets stay in the top
+- [ ] raise expected proft

 ##### Preprocessing

 - [ ] remove degree 1 vertices (leaves)